rhomobile/rhomobile-docs/docs/en/edge/guide/runtime_config.md

 * Some early BSPs of CE7 do not support the native font render.
 * The log file displys the font engine in use on launch.

-NOTE: This config element is not currently available on MC92, VC70 or WT41N0.<br>
+NOTE: This configuration element is currently unavailable on MC92, VC70 or WT41N0 devices.<br>

 **Configuration Identifier**: USENATIVEFONTS<br>
 **Possible Values**: 0 - Use FontFamily Setting, 1 - Use FreeType font library<br>